 3. Evidence Appraisal

 Now that the evidence has been collected, it is time to appraise the evidence for validity and usefulness (Akobeng, 2005).
-A variety of databases will have an abundance of research but understanding the validity, importance, and applicability between each article is variable (Akobeng, 2005).
+A variety of databases will have an abundance of research but understanding the validity, importance, and applicability of each article is variable (Akobeng, 2005).
 At this step, it is ideal to understand the basics of research and how a study is developed.
 This step is known to take some time but appraising the literature is needed to move forward.

-If a study utilized a quantitative research design, it will contain some form of statistics, analysis, and interpretation (Greenwood & Freeman, 2015).
+If a study utilized a quantitative research design, it would contain some form of statistics, analysis, and interpretation (Greenwood & Freeman, 2015).
 Statistical analysis can be a complex process that should be reviewed for inappropriate statistics (Greenwood & Freeman, 2015).

 When it comes to statistical analysis and interpretation, two useful questions can be utilized:

 There are a variety of approaches to statistical analysis (Greenwood & Freeman, 2015).
 That’s why it is important to understand the process of statistical analysis during the appraisal step, as searching if the methods are valid or invalid (Greenwood & Freeman, 2015).
 If further review is needed, consulting a statistician within the appropriate discipline may be useful during this process.
-As mentioned, statistics can be a complex process, so reaching out to professionals that have a greater grasp of the concepts may be needed.
+As mentioned, statistics can be a complex process, so reaching out to professionals with a greater grasp of the concepts may be needed.

 4. Evidence Application